CZDanol/QtDiscordIPC/README.md

 This API allows to control the locally running Discord application.
 It's not particularly well implemented, I've made it for my [Discord Volume Mixer for Stream Deck project](https://github.com/CZDanol/streamdeck-discordmixer).

 API documentation: https://discord.com/developers/docs/topics/rpc
 Uses OAuth authentication.
-After authentized, stores the auth data in discordOauth.json so that the app doesn't have to authentize each time (TODO: auth renewal, it kinda screws up currently).
+After authentized, stores the auth data in discordOauth.json so that the app doesn't have to authentize each time

 ## Requirements
 Requires Qt Core and Network.